Winifred Duraisingam: Early life

-Duraisingam started playing cricket when she was about eight years old, in the backyard of her home and in the nearby streets.
+Duraisingam started playing cricket when she was eight years old, in the backyard of her home and in the nearby streets.
 Her brother, Derek, played street cricket with other boys.
 One day, she asked them whether she could join in and bat.
 They refused, because she was a small girl, and they were scared she would get hurt.
 Her uncle, David, then offered to teach her how to bowl.
 Although she accepted that offer, she also considered batting to be more appealing.
 He therefore suggested a rule that anyone taking a wicket would be next to bat.

 With the benefit of the bowling tuition, and practice, Duraisingam eventually renewed her request to join in with the street cricket.
 Surprised and impressed by her action and pace, the boys had no option but to relent.
 In 2021, Duraisingam told SpogoNews:

 At the age of 13, and with her uncle's encouragement, Duraisingam began playing for the Kuala Langat Club, as the only girl in the team.
 Before long, while playing in an interclub tournament match for Kuala Langat against Royal Selangor Club, she took the wicket of a former captain of the Malaysia men's national team, Hector Durairatnam, who has been described as "Malaysian cricket's living treasure".
 After the match, Durairatnam approached her uncle and asked who was the "small boy" who had bowled against him.
 Her uncle replied, "that's my niece".
 Duraisingam was then invited to participate in a selection process for the national team.

 Duraisingam was a fan of Australian bowler Brett Lee from an early age.
 Later, when she became more serious about her batting, she gained inspiration from Kumar Sangakkara of Sri Lanka.
 She also credits her uncle for teaching her the game.
-She found the task of juggling cricket with her schooling a challenge, but succeeded "... by God’s grace and of course my family's support."
+She found the task of juggling cricket with her schooling a challenge, but says that she succeeded "... by God’s grace and of course my family's support."